choco-cupcake/GoodBoi/README.md

 ### Description
 The main purpose of this tool is to look for vulnerable patterns made up taking inspirations from smart contracts being audited, or from hacks happened in the wild.

-The idea is to encode patterns with very low match rate and low-ish precision (5-10% is totally fine) into Slither custom detectors, to then scan hundreds of thousands (hopefully millions soon) of SC and manually inspect the SC found.
+The idea is to encode patterns with very low match rate (also low-ish precision like 5-10% is totally fine) into Slither custom detectors, to then scan hundreds of thousands (hopefully millions soon) of Smart Contracts and manually inspect the findings.
 Filtering the false-positives by hand should be fast given the supposedly low amount of results.
 One should refine the detector if false-positives are too many.

 ### Disclaimer
 This stuff is absolutely WIP and rushed during my spare time, the code is a bit messy and there is no documentation.
 Have fun :rainbow: